Cantigny vs Intermatic – How Intermatic could win this patent fight?

 What did we observe after looking into the file history?

-1. Looking into search strategy, most of the strings run by the examiner were very narrow.
-Almost all the strings contain light timer device with same sentence memory.
-That’s why there was a good chance to miss relevant result.
+1. Looking into a search strategy, most of the strings run by the examiner were very narrow.
+Almost all the strings contain a light timer device with the same sentence memory.
+That’s why there was a good chance to miss relevant results.

 2. Important keywords like programmable, luminescence, illuminator, cache/caching device were not run by the examiner.
 We believe these were important keywords.
 This clearly shows that a lot of results didn’t even appear in the search performed by the Examiner.